 Dr. Ashok Kumar Pareek has just arrived as an Ayurveda practitioner after passing his B.A.M.S. from Rajasthan.
 He works as Ayurveda medical officer at Pipaliya Kalan Government Primary Health Centre (PHC).
-He is committed to bringing health and wellness for his patients through Ayurveda treatment.
-A keen learner and scholar, Dr. Pareek believes that continuous hard work and the pursuit for knowledge go hand-in-hand and he keeps talking to experts and seniors to enrich his insights and experience in his day-to-day practice.
-His energy and enthusiasm as a young doctor is an exemplary motivation for all the students who want to understand and propagate Ayurveda as the best medicine system in the entire world.
+He is committed to bringing health and wellness to his patients through Ayurveda treatment.
+A keen learner and scholar, Dr. Pareek believes that continuous hard work and the pursuit of knowledge go hand-in-hand and he keeps talking to experts and seniors to enrich his insights and experience in his day-to-day practice.
+His energy and enthusiasm as a young doctor is an exemplary motivation for all the students who want to understand and propagate Ayurveda as the best medical system in the entire world.
 Read our interview with Dr. Ashok Kumar Pareek:

 Please tell us about your educational background and professional qualifications.

 I did my SSC in 2005 and HSC in 2007 from Jawahar Navodaya Vidyalaya, Jodhpur, Rajasthan.
 I completed my B.A.M.S. from Punjab Ayurvedic Medical College, Sri Ganganagar, Rajasthan in 2015.

 Dr. Pareek, why did you choose Ayurvedic practices?

 I like Ayurveda and its concepts.
 It teaches us how to find the root cause of any disease and treat it accordingly.
 Practicing Ayurveda instills some sort of tranquility and harmony in my mind.
 For patients, Ayurveda not only cures but saves people.
 It doesn't incur side effects, overt expenses such as in the western medicine treatment, etc.

 What is your experience when it comes to treating patients?
 Do they trust the treatment?